khulnasoft-lab/design.khulnasoft.com/README.md

 GitLab is an open source project and we are very happy to accept community contributions.
 Please refer to [CONTRIBUTING.md](/CONTRIBUTING.md) for details.

-## Why is the design library called Pajamas?
+## Why is the design system called Pajamas?

 If you're curious about how we decided on this name, feel free to read through the original naming issue [#138](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/issues/138)